 Why PyWry¶

-There are many ways to render web content from Python — Electron-based apps, Dash, Streamlit, Panel, Gradio, Jupyter widgets, or plain FastAPI servers.
-So why should you choose PyWry?
+There are many ways to render web content from Python — Electron, Dash, Streamlit, NiceGUI, Gradio, Flet, or plain FastAPI.
+So why choose PyWry?

 One API, three targets¶

 Write your interface once.
-PyWry automatically renders it in the right place:
+PyWry automatically renders it in the right place without changing your code:

 | Environment | Rendering Path |